.: Statistics measured at iSoaker.com

 - Please reference iSoaker.com if you use any information from any part of this website.

 The Water Warriors Drench Force is the largest of the new Water Warriors brand water blasters released in 2017.
 It is also the first water blaster in a long time that is advertising an ability for its stream to reach up to 50'.
-Testing definitely will be done on this particular model.
-It appears to be a syringe-type water blaster with an on-board reservoir, but it features a unique nozzle assembly which may explain why it may be able to achieve its advertised distance.
+The Drench Force appears to be a syringe-type water blaster with an on-board reservoir, but it features a unique nozzle assembly which may explain why it may be able to achieve its advertised distance.

 The Packaging .: